 The 26-year-old began his career at his hometown club Radnicki Kragujevac before moves to Rad and Red Star Belgrade, where he lifted a Serbian Cup in 2012; the same year he earned his first call-up to his country's squad.

-That prompted a move to Belgian side Anderlecht in 2013 where he completed a domestic double in his only season in the country, before moving to Olympiakos where more success poured in, with a second successive league and cup double claimed before another Superleague title followed in 2015/16 with Milivojevic playing a major role.
+That prompted a move to Belgian side Anderlecht in 2013 where he completed a domestic double in his only season in the country.
+He moved to to Olympiacos where more success poured in, with a second successive league and cup double claimed before another Superleague title followed in 2015/16.
+Milivojevic played a major role.

 All that silverware helped him gain 19 international caps before he signed a three-and-a-half year contract with the Eagles, having netted six goals from just 19 appearances from holding midfield in the first half of the season in Greece.

-Milivojevic has gone from strength-to-strength since arriving in SE25, and is currently the club's top scorer this season, having become known for his penalty-taking wizardry.
+Milivojevic has gone from strength-to-strength since arriving in SE25, and has been the club's top scorer for consecutive seasons, having become known for his penalty-taking wizardry.